alexpado/hoyoverse-music-unpacker/README.md

 ### Steps for extracting the update package (skip if you don't care)

-1. Unpack PCK files to workspace
+1. Unpack PCK files to workspace (PCK -> WEM)
-2. Convert WEM files to WAV in workspace
-3. Unzip update zip package to workspace
+2. Unzip update zip package to workspace
-4. Patch PCK files using update package
+3. Patch PCK files using update package (skipped for Honkai Impact which is not using HDIFF files)
-5. Unpack patched PCK files
+4. Unpack patched PCK files (PCK -> WEM)
-6. Convert WEM to WAV
+5. Convert WEM to WAV
-7. Index files from step 2 and 6
+6. Index files from step 2 and 6
-8. Compare/delete files and rename if --prefix
+7. Compare files and rename if --prefix

-> ❌ **The update package extraction feature is going under rewrite and won't be working.**
+> ❌ **The update package extraction feature is going under rewrite.
+Please check the compatibility table above for further details.**

 If you want to extract music from the update package (once the download through the launcher is finished), you have to use the `--diff` flag: